NM-TAFE/diploma-adv-prog-python/week12/Project Kick Off/SPECIFICATION.md

 -   Response time under one second per inference.
 -   Explainable and versioned results.
 -   Real-time feedback to users.
--   Admins can reclassify, relabel, or retrain as needed (custom permission only)
 -   Minimal downtime during updates.

+Version 2: -   Admins can reclassify, relabel, or retrain as needed (custom permission only)

 Deliverable: Create a short description of your MVP goals in your GitHub repository’s `README.md` or `docs/` folder.